Ahlfeldt/ABRSQOL-toolkit/R/README.md

 # ABRSQOL

+The R version of the toolkit was developed by [Max von Mylius](https://github.com/maximylius) based on the Stata MATLAB functions.

 ## Installation
 To install the R package of the ABRSQOL-toolkit from github, you must first install the devtools package.